 How do we know when the networking events will be and where?

-Occasionally we will have to change dates last minute due to unforeseen circumstances, so do please always double check before attending a network if the date is still the same.
+Occasionally we will have to change dates and/or venue, last minute, due to unforeseen circumstances, so do please always double check before attending a network.

 Can we offer feedback, ask to be part of the next months ‘show and tell’ or give an ‘experts talk’?